Robby:

 misty concepts.

-After all, where we live is the manifested universe!
-We have inner stillness
+Robby: After all, where we live is

-in the midst of activity and chaos to keep things in perspective.
+and chaos to keep things in perspective.

 BeiYin: